 Doctorate of Nursing Practice (DNP) and the Doctorate of Nursing Anesthesia Practice (DNAP).
 These degrees are classified as practice-oriented degrees or clinical doctorates.

 The main difference between these degrees is what you hope to do in the future.
 If you want to obtain a university faculty position the DNAP is not recognized as a terminal degree in some states and would therefore exclude you from seeking a tenure.

-The American Association of Colleges of Nursing (AACN) sets the curriculum for the DNP in Nurse Anesthesia and is obtained through a school of nursing, usually based in a university.
+The American Association of Colleges of Nursing (AACN) sets the curriculum for the DNP in Nurse Anesthesia which is obtained through a school of nursing, usually based in a university.